postindustria-tech/device-detection-go/README.md

 import "github.com/51Degrees/device-detection-go/v4/dd"
 ```

+### Vendored C Library
+An amalgamation is an alternative way to distribute a library's source code using only a few files (as low as one or two).
-This is achieved by using an amalgamation of the [device-detection-cxx](https://github.com/51degrees/device-detection-cxx) repository, which is built automatically by CGo during `go build`.
+This go module depends on and ships an amalgamation of the device-detection C-library [device-detection-cxx](https://github.com/51degrees/device-detection-cxx) repository, which is then built automatically by CGo during `go build`.

-The amalgamation is updated regularly by the [Nightly Package Update](https://github.com/51Degrees/device-detection-go/actions/workflows/nightly-package-update.yml) CI workflow.
+The amalgamation is produced automatically and regularly by the [Nightly Package Update](https://github.com/51Degrees/device-detection-go/actions/workflows/nightly-package-update.yml) CI workflow from the device-detection C-library source code.

 ## Test